stan-alam/splunkFun/01/notes.md

 -- Similar to the upload option, you can set values for other metadata fields or keep the original settings.--

 ## Using the forward Option
+(45)

-**Production environments use forwarders as the main source of data input**
+**Production environments use forwarders as the main source of data input** -Installed on remote machines and forward data to an indexer over receiving...

 ## Using the Upload Option
   Is ideal for testing and searching small datasets that are not updated

+# 5
+(46)

+## searching

+### Data Summary establish
+* Host - Host name, IP address, or name of network host from which the events originated

+* Source - Name of the file, stream, or other inputs

+* Sourcetype - Specific data type or data format

+### Importance of learning Search?

+**Why is it important to be able to write searches?**

+ - You have questions about your data --searches retrieve the events that can answer theme

+ - Every report and visualization is built based on an underlying searches

+ - Understanding,